SaarSkittel/Machine-Learning-Gender-By-Text-In-Hebrew/README.md

 ## Introduction

 This project was a final project in ML course.
 The project classify the gender of the composer of a given text in Hebrew.
+The project is written in Python in Jupiter Notebook using Pandas and scikit-learn.
 ## Work Flow
 ### Creating an Dataframe from corpus
 Tokenizing the texts using Hebrew tokenizer modified with filtering tokens of words that are not in Hebrew.